-Paul W. Hobby

-Age 53

-Commercial Operations Oversight Committee

-Nuclear Oversight Committee

-Nuclear Oversight Subcommittee (Chair)
+Paul W. Hobby Age 54 Home and Renew Committee Nuclear Oversight Committee Nuclear Oversight Subcommittee (Chair)

 Mr. Hobby has been a director of NRG since March 2006.
-Mr. Hobby is the Managing Partner of Genesis Park, L.P., a Houston-based private equity business specializing in technology and communications investments which he helped to form in 2000.
+Mr. Hobby is the Managing Partner of Genesis Park, L.P., a Houston-based private equity business specializing in technology and communications investments which he helped to form in 1999.
 He previously served as the Chief Executive Officer of Alpheus Communications, Inc., a Texas wholesale telecommunications provider from 2004 to 2011, and as Former Chairman of CapRock Services Corp., the largest provider of satellite services to the global energy business from 2002 to 2006.
 From November 1992 until January 2001, he served as Chairman and Chief Executive Officer of Hobby Media Services and was Chairman of Columbine JDS Systems, Inc. from 1995 until 1997.
+Mr. Hobby is former Chairman of the Houston Branch of the Federal Reserve Bank of Dallas and the Greater Houston Partnership and is current Chairman of the Texas Ethics Commission.
 He was an Assistant U.S. Attorney for the Southern District of Texas from 1989 to 1992, Chief of Staff to the Lieutenant Governor of Texas, Bob Bullock, in 1991 and an Associate at Fulbright & Jaworski from 1986 to 1989.
 Mr. Hobby is also a director of Stewart Information Services Corporation (Stewart Title).